salihnuman/CS412_Project/README.md

 ![Schema](diagram.drawio.png)

-This schema visually represents the different components and their interactions within the system.
+This diagram demonstrates the different steps of the project we followed in order to come up with this system.

 ## 2. Main Contributions to the Project